Coral Bells (Heuchera) Care Guide

 Read more: What Bugs Eat Heucheras?

-The easiest way to propagate Coral Bells is by cuttings.
-The best time for this is early summer, so the cuttings have time to take root before winter.
+The easiest way to propagate Coral Bells is through cuttings, with early summer being the best time.
+This allows the cuttings plenty of time to root before winter.

-Simply cut off the top part of the stem at least 2 inches long, but as long as the heuchera stem has reached at least 5 inches in length.
-The stem should not be cut off at ground level.
+Cut off the top part of a stem that is at least 2 inches long, but only once the stem itself has grown to 5 inches or more.
+Avoid cutting the stem right at ground level.

-Plant the cuttings or daughter plants in pots 10 inches wide.
-Use sterile seedling soil.
-Place the pots in full shade and water them regularly.
+Plant the cuttings or small daughter plants in 10-inch-wide pots filled with sterile seedling soil.
+Keep the pots in full shade and water regularly to help the cuttings establish strong roots.

 Read more: How To Propagate Coral Bells?